 - Add a few drops of rooting hormones to encourage healthier root sprouts.

-- Ensure to immerse the bare nodes fully in the water.
+- Position the stem cutting in the jar by immersing the bare nodes fully in water.

 - Set the jar in a warm location with plenty of indirect sunlight.